 Why You Need a Misdemeanor Lawyer

-Protect Your RightsHiring a lawyer ensures that your rights are protected at all times and gives the best chance of obtaining a favorable outcome.
+Protect Your RightsHiring a lawyer ensures that your rights are protected at all times and gives you the best chance of obtaining a favorable outcome.
 The legal process is complex and can be challenging to try to understand on your own.
-Our criminal defense lawyer uses simple, easy-to-understand language to ensure our clients fully understand their case and feel supported from start to finish.
+Our criminal defense lawyer uses simple, easy-to-understand language to ensure our clients fully understand their cases and feel supported from start to finish.

 Avoid Jail TimeClass A and B misdemeanors can result in jail time if you are convicted.
 We will work tirelessly to ensure the best possible outcome for your situation.
-Our lawyer advocates on your behalf to get your charges dismissed or reduced to eliminate jail time by making a deal with the prosecution.
+Our lawyer will advocate on your behalf to get your charges dismissed or reduced to eliminate jail time by making a deal with the prosecution.

 Avoid Using a Public DefenderIf you don’t hire a criminal defense lawyer, you may choose to work with a public defender.
 However, public defenders are often overworked and don’t have the resources or capacity to fully dedicate their expertise and time to your case.
 When you hire a misdemeanor lawyer like Jason Trumpler, you will have our full dedication.

 You Don’t Have to Plead GuiltyHaving a criminal defense lawyer on your side means that you do not have to plead guilty.
-Our lawyer builds the strongest case possible and works to eliminate or reduce your punishment.
+Our lawyer will build the strongest case possible and work to eliminate or reduce your punishment.
 We will fight tirelessly to get you the best results possible.